JasonThomasData/text_analysis_steam_reviews/README.md

 ###Final thoughts - I like TDD

-I'm really happy with how this turned out.
 I used test driven development throughout this project, where I could.
 Most tests were written first, failed, then made to work.

 I think TDD is good for writing a function that you've seen before.
 It helps you keep the function simple.
 It helps you slow down and think about what the function does and why rather than rushing in like a cowboy.